 Photos: Rusty Aldwinckle

-We would like to express our appreciation to Historic Royal Palaces for allowing the regiment the opportunity to perform at its ancestral home for the third year running and for giving us permission to post these images.
+We would like to express our appreciation to Historic Royal Palaces for allowing the regiment the opportunity to perform at its ancestral home for the fourth year running and for giving us permission to post these images.

 Tower of London article in Skirmish magazineIssue 83 of Skirmish magazine included an article about our 2010 display at the Tower of London with a number of photos taken during the weekend.

 Click here to read it.

 Cromwell article in Skirmish magazine

 Issue 66 of Skirmish magazine contained an article about the "Cromwell: God's Executioner" filming, with a number of photos from the shoot.
 Copies of the magazine can be ordered direct from the publisher here.